 However, no one in the near future is going to carry the rock as much as Smith.
 Teams just don’t rely on one running back as much as they did during the 1990s, and teams don’t rely on the run, period, as much as they once did.

-Smith had at least 365 carries in a season four times in his career while only one running back, DeMarco Murray (392 in 2014), reached that number over the last decade.
+Smith had at least 365 carries in a season four times in his career while only two running backs, Derrick Henry (378 in 2020) and DeMarco Murray (392 in 2014), reached that number over the last decade.